 More details are almost always helpful, but they take longer to communiate.

 Some things that are almost always SUPER helpful to a support person are:

 Your support person may ask for these if you didn't provide them.
 Think about how confident you are the the support person can fill in the details.
-If there's doubt, it's often better provide more details and screenshots right away, as it could easily reduce the time for understanding and solving your problem.
+If there's doubt, it's often better to provide more details and screenshots right away, as it could easily reduce the time for understanding and solving your problem.